ricabruinsma/grocerySales/ProjectPlan.md

 - [ ] Create class uml diagram
 - [ ] Review and incorporate feedback from checkpoint 1
 - [ ] Prepare for week 5 individual project code review
+- [ ] Research APIs and/or screen scrape technology

 ### Week 5: Hibernate
 - [ ] Add role entity and annotate for hibernate